NIH-HPC/swarm/README.md

 Each subdirectory is given as a single line.
 The user and basename (jobid for successful submissions) start each line.
 The other fields are:

-STA: state of the job
+**STA:** state of the job
----- Q/R: queued or running
+...Q/R: queued or running
----- END: the job has ended
+...END: the job has ended
----- SKP: sacct was skipped, so no information is known about the job
+...SKP: sacct was skipped, so no information is known about the job ...DEV: developemnt run
----- DEV: developemnt run
----- FAIL: submission failed
+...FAIL: submission failed
----- UNK: unknown state
+...UNK: unknown state

-AGE: modification time of the subdirectory
+**AGE:** modification time of the subdirectory

-DSE: days since ending, only known for ended jobs
+**DSE:** days since ending, only known for ended jobs

-TYP: type of basename, either symlink (LNK) or directory (DIR)
+**TYP:** type of basename, either symlink (LNK) or directory (DIR)

-ACTION: what action is taken, either (DELETE) or (KEEP)
+**ACTION:** what action is taken, either (DELETE) or (KEEP)

-EXTRA: extra information, such as the unique list of states of all the subjobs within the swarm
+**EXTRA:** extra information, such as the unique list of states of all the subjobs within the swarm